 Defining the indefinable

 The concept of ‘early’ or ‘latent’ labour emerged as a result of the birth process being broken down into stage and phases – the diagnosis of which relies on clinical assessments of contraction pattern and cervical dilatation.
 The notion of being able to determine the future progress of labour from such clinical assessments is not supported by research, yet it underpins maternity care.
-What research does show is that concepts of stages and phases of labour does not align with women’s perception and assessment of their own birth process (Gross et al. 2009; Dixon et al. 2012; Reed et al. 2016)
+What research does show is that concepts of stages and phases of labour does not align with women’s perception and assessment of their own birth process (Dixon et al. 2012; Reed et al. 2016)

 In addition ‘early’ is only ‘early’ with hindsight.
 At one point in time (the clinical diagnosis of early labour) there is no way of knowing if labour will result in a baby in 30 minutes or 24 hours.
 If a labour is 2 hours long… when did early labour occur?
-As previously discussed an individual woman’s body is unique and so is her labour pattern.
+An individual woman’s body is unique and so is her labour pattern.

 Labour is basically the process by which a baby moves from the inside of a woman to the outside of a woman.
 Sounds simple, but it is incredibly complex and involves a complicated interplay of physiological, psychological and emotional factors.
 Women’s experience of labour often includes a sense of separation from the external world, focussing within, and becoming immersed in the act of giving birth.
 The hormones released during birth support this ‘altered state of consciousness’ (see the work of Sarah Buckley and this post).
 During early labour the woman is beginning to move into this birthing state.
-Many midwives, including myself use the changes in behaviour displayed by women as they move into, and through the ‘birthing state’ to estimate how close the birth is.
-Of course, just like clinical assessments this is not entirely reliable as some women do not follow the usual scenario.
+Many midwives use the changes in the woman’s behaviour to estimate how close birth is.
+Of course, just like clinical assessments, this is not entirely reliable as some women do not follow the usual scenario.

 Despite the fact that concepts such as ‘early labour’ and ‘established labour’ are constructed, and not very helpful… I need to use these terms in this post because they are used consistently in the literature I am discussing (apologies).